NerioVillalobos/plugin-metadelta/README.md

 sf metadelta merge --xml-name <substring> [flags]
 ```

 By default the command looks inside the `manifest/` directory for XML files whose filenames contain the provided substring.
 It merges their `<types>` entries, deduplicating members per metadata type and keeping the highest API version found across the inputs.
+Each `<members>` node in the resulting manifest now carries an inline `<!-- source -->` comment listing the contributing manifest filenames (without the `.xml` suffix) so you can trace every component.
 The result is saved to `manifest/globalpackage.xml`, unless you override the filename.

 When you add `--partial --sprint-branch <name> [--base-branch master]`, the command limits its search to manifest files that are still pending merge between the specified sprint branch and its base branch.
 Internally it runs `git diff --name-only <base>..<sprint> -- manifest/` (respecting `--directory`) and keeps only the matching XML files.
 If the diff is empty the command stops with a clear message so you can adjust the range or fallback to a full merge.